andrzejlisek/ScriptSDCC/script_examples/Threads/readme.txt

-This example demonstrates he bundle feature and concurrency executing.
+This example demonstrates the bundle feature and concurrency executing.

 To use it, load the "thread1.sdc" file into item 0 of bundle and load the "thread2.sdc" into intem 1 of bundle.